Glenn Doughty

-Glenn Martin "Shake and Bake" Doughty (born January 30, 1951) is an American former professional football player in the National Football League (NFL).
+Glenn Martin "Shake and Bake" Doughty (/ˈdaʊti/ DOW-tee; born January 30, 1951) is an American former professional football player in the National Football League (NFL).
 He played college football as a tailback and wingback for the Michigan Wolverines from 1969 to 1971 and had an eight-year career in professional football as a wide receiver for the Baltimore Colts from 1972 to 1979.

 In 1982, Doughty built Baltimore's Shake & Bake Family Fun Center, a community recreation center including a bowling alley and roller rink.
 In 1994, he co-founded Career Information & Training Network (CITN), a St. Louis based company that produces videos designed to show positive multicultural career role models for use in K-12 schools, colleges and corporate America.

-Early years
+Early life

 Doughty was born in Detroit, Michigan, in 1951.
 He attended Pershing High School.
 Doughty was the son of Otis and Bessie Doughty.
 Following Otis Doughty's military service, he moved his family to Detroit.
 Doughty played youth football as a back for the East Detroit Shamrocks and led the team to its first undefeated season.
 Doughty and Ron Banks were the first African Americans to play for the team.
 Banks became the founding member of the singing group The Dramatics.

 In 1965, at age 14, Doughty became a starting defensive end for the Pershing High School football team.
 As a senior, Doughty was captain of the 6-0 undefeated champion Pershing team and earned Eastside Detroit MVP honors and The Detroit News all-city and all-state honors.
 Doughty was a member of the 1967 Pershing basketball team that was coached by Hall of Fame coach Will Robinson.
 The team featured five players who went on to careers in pro sports: Doughty; Spencer Haywood (NBA Hall of Fame); Ralph Simpson (Denver Nugetts); Marvin Lane (Detroit Tigers); and Paul Seal (NFL).
 The Detroit Free Press named this team number 1 in the history of Michigan basketball.

 Doughty also led the Pershing baseball team to an Eastside Detroit baseball championship with a .427 batting average.